Reserves of the Government of Singapore: Structure and composition

-Previous drawings on Past Reserves
+Previous drawings on past Reserves

 On 9 March 2009, President S. R. Nathan assented to the Supplementary Supply (FY 2008) Act 2009 and the Supply Act 2009 after passage in the 11th Parliament and following its introduction by Minister for Finance Tharman Shanmugaratnam.
-The Acts respectively provided for a drawing on the Past Reserves of a sum not exceeding S$1.125 billion and S$3.763 billion (S$4.888 billion in total) to alleviate the adverse economic effects caused by the Financial crisis of 2007-2008.
+The Acts respectively provided for a drawing on the Past Reserves of a sum not exceeding S$1.125 billion and S$3.763 billion (S$4.888 billion in total) to alleviate the adverse economic effects during the Great Recession.

 On 9 April 2020, President Halimah Yacob assented to the Revised Supplementary Supply (FY 2020) Act 2020, also known as the "Resilience" and "Solidarity" Budgets, after passage in the 13th Parliament and following its introduction by Minister for Finance Heng Swee Keat.
 The Act provided for a drawing on the Past Reserves of a sum not exceeding S$20,999,600,000 to alleviate the adverse economic effects caused by the COVID-19 pandemic in Singapore.

 On 16 June 2020, President Halimah Yacob assented to the Second Supplementary Supply (FY 2020) Act 2020, also known as the "Fortitude" Budget, after passage in the 13th Parliament and following its introduction by Minister for Finance Heng Swee Keat.
-The Act provided for a drawing on the Past Reserves of a sum not exceeding S$28,312,615,600 (S$49,312,215,600 in total after including the "Resilience" and "Fortitude" Budgets) to alleviate the adverse economic effects caused by the 2020-21 Singapore circuit breaker measures during the COVID-19 pandemic in Singapore.
+The Act provided for a drawing on the Past Reserves of a sum not exceeding S$28,312,615,600 (S$49,312,215,600 in total after including the "Resilience" and "Solidarity" Budgets) to alleviate the adverse economic effects caused by the 2020-21 Singapore circuit breaker measures during the COVID-19 pandemic in Singapore.

 On 16 March 2021, President Halimah Yacob assented to the Supply Act 2021 after passage in the 14th Parliament and following its introduction by Minister for Finance Heng Swee Keat.
 The Act provided for a drawing on the Past Reserves of a sum not exceeding S$11,010,000,000 to alleviate the continuing adverse economic effects caused by the COVID-19 pandemic in Singapore.

 On 23 March 2022, President Halimah Yacob assented to the Supply Act 2022 after passage in the 14th Parliament and following its introduction by Minister for Finance Lawrence Wong.
 The Act provided for a drawing on the Past Reserves of a sum not exceeding S$6,000,000,000 to alleviate the continuing adverse economic effects caused by the COVID-19 pandemic in Singapore.